Dette jobopslag er udløbet

 Candidate must be able to begin working within a reasonable period of time (five weeks) of receipt of agency authorization and/or clearances/certifications or their candidacy may end.

-All candidates under consideration will be required to pass medical and obtain and hold a Local Security Certification/Public Trust clearance.
+All candidates under consideration will be required to pass medical clearance and obtain and hold a Local Security Certification/Public Trust clearance.

 All applicants must have the required work and/or residency permits or EU residence certificates to be eligible for consideration.
 If not a Danish citizen, a copy of the required work and/or residency permits or certificates must be forwarded together with the application.